PlatinumGames: 2013–2016: Licensed properties and exclusive games

 The company gradually developed more and more licensed titles based on existing properties.
 Their partners grant them creative freedom while creating these games' gameplay.
-Their first licensed title is The Legend of Korra (2014), based on Nickelodeon's animated series of the same name.
+Their second licensed title is The Legend of Korra (2014), based on Nickelodeon's animated series of the same name.
 Published by Activision, the game's story was written by Tim Hedrick, the show writer.
 The game received a mixed reception when it was launched.
-Following The Legend of Korra is Transformers: Devastation, based on Hasbro's Transformers: Generations.
+The company later worked on the game Transformers: Devastation, based on Hasbro's Transformers: Generations.
 Directed by Saito, the game was designed to look and feel different from previous Transformers games.
 The title received favorable reviews when it was released in 2015.
 The third licensed title, Teenage Mutant Ninja Turtles: Mutants in Manhattan was released in May 2016.
 According to game designer Eiro Shirahama, the team watched the TMNT animated series and also played the old TMNT games for the Super Famicom while working on the game so as to understand the universe and the characters.
 The game garnered mixed reception when it was released.

 In 2013, Kamiya revealed that he would like to have an opportunity to continue PlatinumGames' partnership with Nintendo, creating new properties or working on extending the universe of their existing franchises such as Star Fox.
-Shigeru Miyamoto who produced Star Fox Zero expressed his desire to work with external developers so that the project can have a shorter development cycle.
+Shigeru Miyamoto, who produced Star Fox Zero, expressed his desire to work with external developers so that the project can have a shorter development cycle.
 The team was asked to serve as the game's co-developer after Nintendo saw the Arwing stage of Bayonetta 2.
 Zero, along with its spin-off tower defense game Star Fox Guard, was released in April 2016 to mixed reception.
-By the end of March 2016, Minami stepped down from his position as president and CEO, with executive producer Kenichi Sato succeeding him.
+By the end of March 2016, Minami stepped down from his position as president and CEO, with executive producer Kenichi Sato replacing him.

 In August 2016, PlatinumGames was revealed to be in a collaboration with Cygames in the development of the action role-playing game Granblue Fantasy: Relink, but in February 2019 it was announced that PlatinumGames would no longer be involved in the project, leaving Cygames to handle the rest of development.

+Kamiya worked on the Microsoft Studios game Scalebound, but it was cancelled in January 2017.
+Creative producer Jean-Pierre Kellams left the company, while Kamiya stopped working as a director and served as a vice president.